Local Responsibility Map (LRA)

 Click to open

-• Public Review: The district has 30 days from the release date to share the draft map for public review and comment.
-The map was made available on March 12, 2025.
+Public Review: The district shared the draft map for public review and comment.
+The map was made available on March 12, 2025 and Public Comment was closed on May 14, 2025.
+No comments were received.

-• Public Comment Online:The district has provided the community with the ability to submit public comments online by clicking HERE
+Public Comment Online:The district provided the community with the ability to submit public comments.
+As noted above, Public Comment was closed on May 14, 2025.
+No comments were received.

-• Ordinance Adoption: The district must adopt a finalized map and ordinance within 120 days of receiving the map.
-The Public hearing for adoption is scheduled for May 14, 2025
+Ordinance Adoption: The district adopted the finalized map and ordinance within 120 days of receiving the map as required.
+The Public hearing which included a succesful adoption of Oridinance 2025-115 was held on May 14, 2025.

-• Submission to CalFire: After adoption, the District has 30 days to submit the ordinance to CalFire.
+Submission to CalFire: After adoption, the District submitted the ordinance to CalFire.

 Frequently Asked Questions